 The following benefit payments, which reflect future service as appropriate, are expected to be paid.
-The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2013:
+The benefit payments are based on the same assumptions used to measure the Company's benefit obligation at the end of fiscal 2014:

-Although no contributions are required for fiscal 2014, the Company expects to make cash contributions in the \$750 to \$1,500 range.
+Although no contributions are required for fiscal 2015, the Company expects to make cash contributions in the \$750 to \$1,500 range.

 One of the Company's foreign operations, Schaublin, sponsors a pension plan for its approximately 139 employees in conformance with Swiss pension law.
 The plan is funded with a reputable (S&P rating A+) Swiss insurer.
 Through the insurance contract, the Company has effectively transferred all investment and mortality risk to the insurance company, which guarantees the federally mandated annual rate of return and the conversion rate at retirement.
 As a result, the plan has no unfunded liability; the interest cost is exactly offset by actual return.
 Thus, the net periodic cost is equal to the amount of annual premium paid by the Company.
-For fiscal years 2013, 2012 and 2011, the Company made contribution and premium payments equal to \$743, \$765 and \$621, respectively.
+For fiscal years 2014, 2013 and 2012, the Company made contribution and premium payments equal to \$825, \$743 and \$765, respectively.

 The Company also has a defined contribution plan under Section 401(k) of the Internal Revenue Code for all of its employees not covered by a collective bargaining agreement.
-Employer contributions under this plan, equal to 10% of the first 3.5% of eligible employee compensation, amounted to \$688, \$338 and \$316 in fiscal 2013, 2012 and 2011, respectively.
-The amount for fiscal 2013 included a \$291 discretionary match made by the Company.
+Employer contributions under this plan, equal to 10% of the first 3.5% of eligible employee compensation, amounted to \$733, \$688 and \$338 in fiscal 2014, 2013 and 2012, respectively.
+The amount for fiscal 2014 included a \$300 discretionary match made by the Company.

-Effective September 1, 1996, the Company adopted a non-qualified Supplemental Executive Retirement Plan ("SERP") for a select group of highly compensated management employees designated by the Board of Directors of the Company.
+Effective September 1, 1996, the Company adopted a non-qualified Supplemental Executive Retirement Plan ("SERP") for a select group of highly compensated management employees designated by the Board of the Company.
 The SERP allowed eligible employees to elect to defer, until termination of their employment, the receipt of up to 25% of their salary.
 In August 2008, the plan was modified, allowing eligible employees to elect to defer up to 75% of their current salary and up to 100% of bonus compensation.
 The Company had temporarily suspended the employer contribution to this plan effective January 1, 2009 and contributions remained suspended during fiscal 2010 and fiscal 2011.
 At the beginning of fiscal year 2012, the Company resumed employer contributions which equaled the lesser of 25% of the deferrals, or 1.75% of the employee's annual salary, which vest in full after one year of service following the effective date of the SERP.
-Employer contributions under this plan amounted to \$162 and \$123 in fiscal 2013 and 2012, respectively.
+Employer contributions under this plan amounted to \$162 in fiscal 2013.